karkiayush/KtorBasedJWTAuthSystem/README.md

 # KtorBasedJWTAuthSystem
-JWT Authentication using Ktor Backend in Native Android Apps
+JWT Authentication using Ktor in Native Android Apps